 If you suffer from celiac disease or non-celiac gluten sensitivity, you may be looking very closely at every food you eat to ensure that it’s 100% gluten-free.
-That doesn’t just mean all the usual suspects—bread, noodles, flour, and everywhere else gluten usually hides.
-You’ll take a hard look at the places where gluten may be concealed (think sauces, soups, and supplements).
+You obviously already know you need to avoid the obvious culprits, like bread, pasta, certain cereals, and everywhere else gluten usually hides.
+But, you also need to become a bit of a detective and take a hard look at the places where gluten may be hidden, like sauces, condiments, and supplements.

-Protein powder is one area of concern for many people trying to go on a gluten-free diet.
-Seeing as manufacturers don’t always reveal the ingredients that are in their products.
+Protein powder is one area of concern for many people trying to follow a gluten-free diet.
+The FDA does not require foods to be labeled as “gluten free”.
+This means you have to learn to look closely at the ingredient list to identify sources of gluten.
 There is a very real concern that taking a protein powder could expose you to a hidden source of gluten.

 Below, we’ve listed everything you need to know about whey protein and gluten.
 As well as the best gluten free protein powder options for you to consider.
-By the time you reach the end of this page, you’ll be ready to dig into protein powders with the full confidence.
+This guide will help you choose the best gluten free protein powder with full confidence.
 And you won’t end up accidentally consuming hidden gluten!

 The 5 Best Gluten Free Protein Powder Choices

-Our own Vital Whey is another whey protein you can trust to be safe and pure.
-The protein is made entirely from grass-fed cow’s milk, and it’s 100% GMO-free, hormone-free, pesticide-free, and chemical-free.
-It undergoes minimal processing and has no added ingredients that could contain gluten.
+Our own Vital Whey is pure whey protein concentrate and always produced without any of the red flag ingredients.
+Even the flavored varieties of Vital Whey only contain stevia and natural vanilla or cocoa flavors.
+Our whey protein products are made entirely from grass-fed cow’s milk, without any GMOs and is 100% hormone-free, pesticide-free, and chemical-free.
 With Vital Whey, your protein powder is as safe and healthy as it gets!

-Superfood Proteins – Did you know that a lot of “superfood” greens contains amino acids?
-While veggies aren’t a complete source of protein.
-You’ll find they’re loaded with a wide variety of the amino acids your body needs to build muscles.
-The fact that these supplements are made using only vegetables (and sometimes fruits).
-This means there is no risk of any gluten-containing ingredients being added.
+Did you know that a lot of “superfood” greens contain amino acids?
+While veggies aren’t a complete source of all of the essential amino acids, they are loaded with a wide variety of the amino acids your body needs to build muscles.
+The fact that these supplements are made using only vegetables (and sometimes fruits), usually means there are no gluten-containing ingredients.
+Still, it is important to always read the label.
 You’ll be able to take these green supplements and boost your health as safely as if you were eating a carrot or a head of cabbage in the raw.

-The good news in all of this is that you can find protein powders that deliver a hefty dose of amino acids without any risk of your being exposed to gluten.
-It will take a bit of research and careful study of the ingredients in each protein powder.
+The good news that there are a lot of gluten free protein powders on the market that deliver a hefty dose of amino acids without any risk of being exposed to gluten.
+It will simply take a bit of research and careful study of the ingredients in each protein powder.
 This is worth it in the long run.
-Not only will you get the protein required to build muscle.
-You can also improve the quality of your diet overall by adding in these nutrient-rich protein powders—all without any risk of exposure to the gluten you’re trying to avoid!
+Not only will you get the protein required to build muscle, but you can also improve the quality of your diet overall by adding in these nutrient-rich protein powders—all without any risk of exposure to the gluten you’re trying to avoid.